 British Airways Crews Will Make Peanut and Nut Allergy Announcements When Requested

-Updated March 17, 2016: As Allergic Living reported was set to happen in mid-February, British Airways has now officially become the first major international airline to offer in-flight announcements requesting that passengers do not eat peanuts or tree nuts when sitting near a customer with either of those allergies.
+Updated March 17, 2016: As Allergic Living reported was set to happen, British Airways has now officially become the first major international airline to offer in-flight announcements requesting that passengers do not eat peanuts or tree nuts when sitting near a customer with either of those allergies.

 As well, the information added in March 2016 to the BA website says that, when informed, the “cabin crew will also suspend the serving of loose nut snacks in your cabin of travel.”
 Details of the new allergy policy can be found on the BA.com website.